 My seat was 3A.

-The seats have plenty of room, but they don’t look or feel 31 inches wide.
-On the other hand, 74 inches of pitch might be an understatement.
+The seats have plenty of room.
+While they don’t look or feel 31 inches wide, 74 inches of pitch might be an understatement.
 The seat reclines to an angled, full-flat position.
 The lack of a 180 degree recline and direct aisle access was no problem on this flight because it was short and the load in business was light enough so that everyone had an empty seat beside them if desired.

 Controls are located on the console between seats.

 The seatback in front holds the video screen, ottoman and a few storage spaces.

 A 787’s best feature is the electronically dimmable windows.